Return to the Newsroom

 The deadline for your tax return is 12 months after the end of the accounting period.

-A company is considered the UK tax resident if it is either incorporated in the UK or, despite being non-UK incorporated, the business of the company is centrally managed and controlled in the UK.
+When doing business in the United Kingdom, a company is considered the UK tax resident if it is either incorporated in the UK or, despite being non-UK incorporated, the business of the company is centrally managed and controlled in the UK.

 VAT